DjangoGirls/tutorial/django_start_project/README.md

     USE_TZ = False
     TIME_ZONE = 'Europe/Berlin'

-## Creating a database
+## Setup a database

-Most of web application have their own database.
-A database is a collection of data.
-This is a place in which you will store all information about users, all your blog post texts, etc..

 There is a number of different database systems that store data for you.
-We will use one of the simpliest: `sqlite3`, which was installed with Django.
-But if you plan to do some serious websites in the future we recommend looking at `PostgreSQL`.
+We will use one of the best ones: `PostgreSQL`, which we installed in __Database__ chapter.

+Find this part in your `mysite/settings.py` file:

+    DATABASES = {
+        'default': {
+            'ENGINE': 'django.db.backends.sqlite3',
+            'NAME': os.path.join(BASE_DIR, 'db.sqlite3'),
+        }
+    }

+And replace it with this:

+    DATABASES = {
+        'default': {
+            'ENGINE': 'django.db.backends.postgresql_psycopg2',
+            'NAME': 'djangogirls',
+            'USER': 'yourname',
+            'PASSWORD': '',
+            'HOST': 'localhost',
+            'PORT': '',
+        }
+    }

+Make sure to replace `yourname` with a user name you created in __Database__ section.
+Then save a file.

 To create a database for our blog we will type in console/command-line `python manage.py syncdb`.
 It should look like this: